tamu-edu/ros_odrive/README.md

 ## New Subscribers ##

-### Reboot ###

-We've added a custom ROS2 message called RebootMessage to reset the message via messages.

-It's structure is shown below:

-uint8 action

-This is a message that will be sent to the Odrive.

-Once the message is received by the Odrive's subscriber it will send a CAN message to reboot the odrive according to the action sent.

-action - specifies the action to reboot with.
-The 2 supported modes are:
-    0 - reboot and reset setting to default
-    1 - reboot and save current configuration.

-[Note] The CAN side allows 4 potential actions which is why we left this as a uint8.
-The other 2 are:
-  3 - reboot and erase configuration.
-We haven't implemented this because this could do a lot of damage if improperly used.
-  4 - reboot and enter_dfu_mode2().
-This puts the odrive into a configuration that allows it to update its firmware over CAN bus.
-We haven't implemented this because we can update over usb.

-The topic of the ControlGains subscriber is set to "control_pos_gain".
-Though it should be noted that because of how the odrive_node works that in practice the topic will be the odrive's namespace followed by "control_pos_gain".
-E.g. "/pitch/odrv1/control_pos_gain".

 ### Control Velocity Gains ###

 We've added a custom ROS2 message called ControlVelocityGains to take care of setting the Velocity and Velocity Integrator gains as well as their limits via messages.